jmchandonia/CORAL/back_end/README.md

 ### Install UI

-See README.md in front\_end direcotry
+See README.md in front\_end directory